Generate some easy to remember passwords

 tar -zxvf scowl-2016.01.19.tar.gz --wildcards --strip-components=2 scowl-2016.01.19/final/english-words.*

-We grab the file english-words.10
+We will use the files english-words.10

 and english-words.20

-To make a word list from english-words.10
+To create a word list from english-words.10

 and english-words.20

-with 5 chars or more
+with 5 characters or more:

 cat english-words.10 english-words.20 | grep -v "'" | grep -e "....." | uniq | xz -9 -e > words.txt.xz

-On Mac OSX, you’ll need to set LANG=C
+On Mac OSX, set LANG=C

-otherwise you’ll get a charset error with uniq
+to avoid a charset error with uniq

 .